 making this an ideal reference for Second World War enthusiast, re-enactors, scholars and modelers alike.

 On first impression the book appears concise and clearly presented, which does not disappoint after further reading.
-The foreword and introduction are well written and do a good job at outlining the historical context surrounding... [read full review]The OCAD Collection
+The foreword and introduction are well written and do a good job at outlining the historical context surrounding its core subject, while the main body is literally crammed full of high quality black and white imagery that has been set out into specific genre chapters, covering the various branches of Rommel's Afrika Korps.The OCAD Collection

 What really brings this book into its own is how it captures the human input of the photographer and their subjects.
 We often hear about the chivalry of the Desert War and are familiar with photographs, memoirs and experiences, mostly from Allied perspectives, but this offering reminds us that those fighting in the Afrika Korps were no more different than those they faced, being soldiers, and above all else, young men.
 The images themselves are packed with details which will no doubt surprise you even after several reads.